Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-10-10-WMS Netball Team.md

 Please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdpAz5pnO22NLS5NjvCOb_gE9cuoqNMt7-Yjo9dyXdaS3kxfQ/viewform) if you are interested in joining us!

-See also [this link](https://warwick.ac.uk/services/sport/active/leagues/netball-rules/) for the university rules and regulations for netball
+See also [this link](https://warwick.ac.uk/services/sport/active/leagues/netball-rules/) for the university rules and regulations for netball.